zulip/zulip/docs/schema-migrations.md

   to use the batch update tools in `zerver/lib/migrate.py` (originally written to work with South) for doing larger database migrations.

+* **Making large migrations work**.
+Major migrations should have a few properties:

+  * **Unit tests**.
+You'll want to carefully test these, so you might as well write some unit tests to verify the migration works correctly, rather than doing everything by hand.
+This often saves a lot of time in re-testing the migration process as we make adjustments to the plan.
+  * **Run in batches**.
+Updating more than 1K-10K rows (depending on type) in a single transaction can lock up a database.
+It's best to do lots of small batches, potentially with a brief sleep in between, so that we don't block other operations from finishing.
+  * **Rerunnability/idempotency**.
+Good migrations are ones where if operational concerns (e.g. it taking down the Zulip server for users) interfere with it finishing, it's easy to restart the migration without doing a bunch of hand investigation.
+Ideally, the migration can even continue where it left off, without needing to redo work.
+  * **Multi-step migrations**.
+For really big migrations, one wants to split the transition into into several commits that are each individually correct, and can each be deployed independently:

+    1. First, do a migration to add the new column to the Message table and start writing to that column (but don't use it for anything)
+    2. Second, do a migration to copy values from the old column to the new column, to ensure that the two data stores agree.
+    3. Third, a commit that stops writing to the old field.
+    4. Any cleanup work, e.g. if the old field were a column, we'd do a migration to remove it entirely here.

+    This multi-step process is how most migrations on large database tables are done in large-scale systems, since it ensures that the system can continue running happily during the migration.

 [migrations-non-atomic]: https://docs.djangoproject.com/en/1.10/howto/writing-migrations/#non-atomic-migrations